-USGA’s Davis addresses Trump’s presence at U.S. Women’s Open, policies on sexual harassment
+USGA’s Davis addresses Trump’s presence at U.S. Women’s Open, policies on sexual assault

 BEDMINSTER, N.J. – U.S. Golf Association executive director Mike Davis received criticism Tuesday for not being present to field questions at a news conference about hosting the U.S. Women’s Open at a club that bears President Donald Trump’s name.

-On Wednesday, Davis met with selected journalists individually to address the USGA’s policy on sexual harassment and the possibility of Trump attending the tournament this weekend.
+On Wednesday, Davis met with selected journalists individually to address the USGA’s policy on sexual assault and the possibility of Trump attending the tournament this weekend.

 “We’ve had a long-standing policy on sexual harassment within the USGA.”
 Davis told Golfweek.
 “It applies not only to all of our staff, but all of our volunteers, it would apply to the vendors here.